 Callison’s best years were with the Phillies from 1960 to 1969.
 His first two seasons were a learning process.
 Mauch loved his potential and made him a special project.
 In some ways, Mauch saw Callison as the kind of ballplayer he would have liked to be.
 Callison was not only Mauch’s special project but also his pet.
 Mauch worked on smoothing out the 5-foot-10, 175-pound Callison’s left-handed swing and getting him to hit to left field.
 Mauch also encouraged the speedy Callison to occasionally drag bunt as a way to sharpen his batting eye and upset the defense.
-By 1961 he was showing signs of brilliance.
-One-third of his hits that season were for extra bases, including 10 triples, the first of five consecutive years in which he reached double figures in that difficult offensive category.
-His 84 triples for the Phillies rank him sixth in the team’s all-time list through 2008.
-He also ranked 11th in doubles and ninth in home runs in Phillies history.
+By 1961 Callison was showing signs of brilliance.
+One-third of his hits that season went for extra bases, including ten triples, the first of five consecutive years in which he reached double figures in that category.
+He led the league in triples with 16 in 1965.
+His 84 three-baggers for the Phillies rank him sixth in the team’s all-time list through 2012.
+He also ranked 12th in doubles and 12th in home runs in Phillies history.

-Mauch tried Callison in left field but that didn’t show his great throwing arm to advantage.
-Beginning in 1961, Callison became the Phillies’ regular right fielder, quickly mastering the tricky bounces off Connie Mack Stadium’s 34-foot-high wall.
+Mauch tried Callison in left field but that didn’t make the best use of his great throwing arm.
+Beginning in 1962, Callison became the Phillies’ regular right fielder, quickly mastering the tricky bounces off Connie Mack Stadium’s 34-foot-high wall.
 From 1962 through 1965, Callison led all right fielders in the majors with 90 assists – quite a feat when you consider that the great Roberto Clemente, possessor of one of the strongest arms in the major leagues at the time, had 59.

 The 1962 campaign proved Callison’s breakthrough season.
 He hit .300 for the first and only time in his career – Mauch benched him on the last day of the season to keep his average over the .300 mark.
-Callison hit 23 homers, tying the record for the most home runs by a left-handed hitter since the right-field wall in Connie Mack Stadium was raised in height.
+Callison hit 23 homers, tying the record for the most home runs by a Phillies left-handed hitter since the right-field wall in Connie Mack Stadium was raised in height.
 Then he broke that mark in each of the next three seasons.
-His 32 home runs in 1965 were the most for any left-handed hitter in the history of Connie Mack Stadium.
-Still, he said, the wall “cost me a lot of home runs.
-I got a lot of doubles and triples instead.”
+His 32 home runs in 1965 were the most for any left-hander in the history of Connie Mack Stadium.
+The 34-foot-high right-field wall probably cost the pull-hitting Callison a number of homers during his ten years with the Phillies.

-Callison’s greatest season came in 1964, the ill-fated season when the Phillies blew a 6½-game lead and lost the pennant.
-Playing in all 162 games, he hit .274, scored 101 runs, and drove in 104 while banging out 31 homers.
-He won the All-Star game with a dramatic ninth-inning, three run homer off Dick Radatz.
+Arguably, Callison’s greatest season came in 1964, the ill-fated season when the Phillies blew a 6½-game lead with 12 games to play and lost the pennant.
+Playing in all 162 games, Callison hit .274, scored 101 runs, and drove in 104 while banging out 31 homers.
+He won the All-Star Game with a dramatic ninth-inning, three-run homer off Dick Radatz.
 That home run became Callison’s most enduring memory.
 He said he was asked about that feat so many times that he felt like Bill Murray in the film Groundhog Day.4

 Callison probably would have won the Most Valuable Player Award that season but for the Phillies’ pennant collapse.
 As it was, he finished second to Ken Boyer of the St. Louis Cardinals.